-My chocolate hazelnut cake has rich deep chocolate tones in a cakey but moist texture thanks to a hidden veggie in the batter.
-The recipe is easy and flexible, perfect for a simple single layer cake, or cupcakes, or a fancy cacao dusted dessert cake.
+My chocolate hazelnut cake has rich nutella flavor and chocolate tones from beets!
+This cakey but moist cake recipe is easy and flexible, perfect for a simple single layer cake, or cupcakes, or a fancy cacao dusted dessert cake.
 Made in one bowl, this recipe is dairy-free, vegan and gluten-free.

 Chocolate Hazelnut Cake